forwards/Community/Discussion_on_Ableist_Language.md

 #### Questions on Context

-Member B contended the use of te
+Member B contended the use of the use of the word "crazy" was not objectionable because it was not associated with any person.

 #### Scope of the Guidelines